Adding a custom property class

 - On the Properties panel, specify the properties that should be associated with this property class, and then click Next.
 The panel automatically includes all built-in properties that are associated by default with a property class.
 For more information, see Adding or modifying properties.

 - On the Permissions panel, define permissions for this property class.
 The Permissions panel is an access control list granting roles access to this property class.
-BMC Server Automation uses ACLs to control access to all objects.
+TrueSight Server Automation uses ACLs to control access to all objects.
 For more information about defining ACLs, see Defining permissions for a system object.

 - To save the new custom property class, click Finish.